kurtradecki/gcp-xalb-cldarmr-demo/README.md

 # External Application Load Balancer with Cloud Armor

 This repo contains instructions and a Terraform script to build an External Application Load Balancer and Cloud Armor in an isolated Google Cloud environment.
+The script:
+      * Creates a VPC and subnet
+      * Create Cloud NAT for the VM
+      * Create a GCE VM in the subnet with commands to load nginx on the VM using this command

 **Architecture**
 ![Architecture](./images/architecture.png)